OneOddOut/Monochrome-Profolio/README.md

 ### Portfolio Sections

-- **Home**: Intro with rotating roles like "Software Developer" and "Tech Enthusiast."
+- **Home**: An engaging introduction with rotating roles (e.g., "Software Developer", "Tech Enthusiast").
-- **About Me**: Bio section with tech stack, location, languages, and social links.
+- **About Me**: A section that includes a bio, tech stack, location, languages spoken, and social media links.
-- **Projects**: Displays personal projects with descriptions, technologies used, and links.
+- **Projects**: Displays projects with descriptions, tech stack used, and links to GitHub and live demos.
-- **Resume**: Downloadable resume feature and timelines for experience and education.
+- **Resume**: A resume download feature and timelines for experience and education.
-- **Contact**: Contact form integrated with EmailJS.
+- **Contact**: A contact form integrated with EmailJS to send messages directly to your email.

 ---